Casa de Mi Padre (Spanish)

 Piedmont, previously uncredited as a feature film director, imitates the Leone-filtered-through-Tarantino style remarkably well, down to the artistic slow-motion gunfights and close-ups of people's boots.
 Added to this is an ongoing gag about this being an impossibly cheap production, with obviously fake horses and painted backdrops.
 Sometimes the jokes slide into self-referential territory, like "Monty Python and the Holy Grail" meets Mexploitation.

 That might be overselling it, though; mention Monty Python and people's expectations go up considerably.
-I laughed a lot at the joyful absurdity of "Casa de Mi Padre," finding it consistently enjoyable both an oddball experiment and a straightforward spoof.
+I laughed a lot at the joyful absurdity of "Casa de Mi Padre," finding it consistently enjoyable both as an oddball experiment and a straightforward spoof.
 But I tend to be amused by Will Ferrell in most circumstances, and the things I like about him -- his bizarre sensibilities hidden beneath a mainstream exterior, his unwavering sincerity regardless of his characters' absurdity -- are on display here.

 Rated R, a fair amount of bloody violence, some profanity, some nudity played for comic effect, some sexuality